arcana-lab/cck/README.md

 # CCK

-This is the top-level git repository for the CCK compiler
+This is the top-level git repository for the CCK compiler.

 ## Assumptions
 There are a number of tools that need to be installed and set up to build this codebase.
 Please see the overall artifact description's readme file for these details.

 ## Binaries